Muffin Tin Chocolate Chip Cookie Cups

 A white plate containing Chocolate Chip Cookie Cups topped with frosting and rainbow sprinkles

 They’re soft.
 They’re chewy.
 They’re totally fillable.
-And they’re the newest rendition of a beloved cookie that’s making the jump from the baking sheet to the muffin tin.
+And they’re the newest rendition of classic Toll House cookies that’s making the jump from the baking sheet to the muffin tin.
 Welcome to handheld dessert party, Chocolate Chip Cookie Cups!

 A close-up shot of a hand holding a Chocolate Chip Cookie Cup topped with vanilla frosting and sprinkles

 Just take one look at that edible cookie cup above and imagine the endless filling possibilities!
-I’ve opted for a fluffy buttercream (vanilla or chocolate) and a shower of rainbow sprinkles, but you could go with a scoop of ice cream, a drizzle of chocolate ganache or even some fresh berries.
+I’ve opted for a fluffy vanilla buttercream (chocolate buttercream or coffee buttercream would be delicious, too!) and a shower of rainbow sprinkles, but you could go with a scoop of your favorite ice cream, a drizzle of chocolate ganache or even some fresh berries.

 Any time I make chocolate chip cookies, I’m faced with the same incredibly important and yet simultaneously terrifying decision: What type of chocolate chip am I going to use?

-We could even take it one step further and go down the Team Chips or Team Chunks route but I don’t want to overwhelm anyone.
+We could even take it one step further and go down the Team Chips or Team Chunks route (looking at you, dark chocolate chunk cookies!), but I don’t want to overwhelm anyone.

 So this comes down to some hardcore science: